 Zach and ron

 Towns (his first name is Ron, but he goes by his last name,Towns) has a B.A. in Statistics and Secondary Education from Columbia University, and a Masters of Education and Teacher Leadership from Elmhurst College.
-Ron has been a teacher for eight years, as a Fulbright Bilingual Program Instructor in Spain, as the Mathematics Department Chair at Christian Fenger Academy High School in Chicago, the Mathematics Department Chair at Envision Academy in Oakland, and now as an Academic Dean and 9th grade Math Teacher at Leadership Public Schools in Oakland.
+Ron has been a teacher for nine years, as a Fulbright Bilingual Program Instructor in Spain, as the Mathematics Department Chair at Christian Fenger Academy High School in Chicago, the Mathematics Department Chair at Envision Academy in Oakland, an Academic Dean and 9th grade Math Teacher at Leadership Public Schools in Oakland, and now as a 6th grade Math and Science Teacher at Gateway Public Schools in San Francisco.
 While in Chicago, Ron co-founded and acted as COO for the UPlift Project, which aided ex-juvenile offenders in transitioning to higher education and employment.
 Last summer, Ron served as the Assistant Camp Director of Camp Galileo Oakland, a day camp that served 200 campers weekly.
 Ron was awarded a Truman Scholarship for his leadership at Columbia University and a Golden Apple Scholar Finalist award for excellence in teaching in Illinois.
 He lives by Lake Merritt and loves to try new restaurants and cafes in his neighborhood.

 Board of Directors